delaiglesialab/DigitalRhythmsProject/android.md

 ![7](https://user-images.githubusercontent.com/68754864/96494600-329b4c00-1264-11eb-8fc3-c50fc6694cd1.png)

-Now, you can sit back and wait for the e-mail from google, which can sometimes be delayed even though the process is quite fast.
+Now, you can sit back and wait for the e-mail from google, which can sometimes be delayed even though the process itself is quite fast.

-If you're anything like me and don't want to wait, reload the page, you will find a new banner on top, with a button for "Manage Exports" as shown below.
+Alternatively, should you reload the page, you will find a new banner on top, with a button for "Manage Exports" as shown below.

 ![8](https://user-images.githubusercontent.com/68754864/96494602-3333e280-1264-11eb-9783-3fd16e0bfc68.png)

-Clicking it opens a new page with your hsitory of exports, and it will say your export is in progress.
+Clicking it opens a new page with your history of exports, and it will say your export is in progress.
 If you're lucky, you'll see the export with the download link right away (granted you verified it from your e-mail or phone).
 If not, just wait and reload in a bit and you should get the download option.

 ![9](https://user-images.githubusercontent.com/68754864/96494604-33cc7900-1264-11eb-9f82-d90ccdc70ec5.png)